 Dimensional lumber has long been a workhorse for framing floors, roofs, and everything in between due to its accessibility, durability, and ease of shipping.
-Other framing systems like trusses and engineered wood, however, are changing construction in significant ways like extending span lengths and expanding scale; cutting construction time; and allowing for greater compatibility with the requirements of electrical, mechanical, and plumbing systems, for example.
+Other framing systems like wood trusses and engineered wood, however, are changing construction in significant ways like extending span lengths and expanding scale; cutting construction time; and allowing for greater compatibility with the requirements of electrical, mechanical, and plumbing systems, for example.

 The engineered I-joist originated in Idaho in the late 1960s and has spread to become a global mainstay in the industry.
 The joists mimic the contours of steel I-beams, using a web-and-flange design.
 The web is typically OSB—oriented strand board—while the flanges can be laminated veneer lumber or dimensional lumber.
 The flanges are able to bear loads while the web prevents shearing.